nymote/nymote.github.io/software/signpost/index.md

 (e.g. the home) and can directly redirect devices that are on the same network to each other without going via the Internet.

-Stay tuned for a prototype release of this project around Fall 2013.